GLASS Flows: Transition Sampling for Alignment of Flow and Diffusion Models: Related Work

 \section{Related Work}

 We discuss the most closely related work in this section and refer to \cref{appendix:related_work} for an extended discussion of other related methods.
 GLASS Flows operate in discrete-time, leveraging an underlying continuous-time model.
 Discrete-time diffusion \citep{sohl2015deep} appeared prior to continuous-time diffusion, but such models are parameterized as 1st order approximations of the same ODE/SDE and are not qualitatively different.
 GLASS Flows instead consider sampling from latent Gaussian transitions for arbitrarily distant times.
-Transition Matching \citep{shaul2025transition} modifies pre-training and network architectures to sample transitions via flows, while our method focuses on inference-time modification post-training.
-The DTM supervision process in Transition Matching (see \citep[equ.
-(10)]{shaul2025transition}) corresponds to a GLASS transition with $\rho=1$.
+Recently, discrete-time transitions in FM models were also studied in Transition Matching \citep{shaul2025transition}.
+In fact, the DTM supervision process in Transition Matching (see \citep[equ.
+(10)]{shaul2025transition}) corresponds to a GLASS transition with $\rho=1$ (see \cref{appendix:related_work} for detailed discussion).
+However, note that Transition Matching \citep{shaul2025transition} modifies pre-training and network architectures via patch approximations to sample transitions via flows, while our method focuses on inference-time modification post-training.
+Therefore, GLASS Flows and TM address different problems and lead to different models that are theoretically related, yet practically different.

 Inference-time reward alignment methods are reviewed in~\citep{uehara2025inferencetimealignmentdiffusionmodels}.
 They can be categorized into single particle (i.e. guidance) and more general multi-particle methods (i.e. Sequential Monte Carlo (SMC) and search).
 Guidance such as \citep{chung2022diffusion, song2023loss, ye2024tfg, yu2023freedom, bansal2023universal, he2023manifold, song2023pseudoinverse, feng2025guidance} aims to approximate the difference between an existing velocity and an optimal velocity trained with a reward.
 In addition to guidance, source-based methods specific to flows keep the velocity fixed while altering the input noise distribution~\citep{ben2024d,eyring2024reno,wang2025sourceguidedflowmatching}.
-Multi-particle methods evolve a population of particles such as SMC~\citep{singhal2025general,skreta2025feynman,wu2023practical,mark2025feynman} and search~\citep{li2025dynamic, zhang2025inferencetimescalingdiffusionmodels}.
+Multi-particle methods evolve a population of particles such as SMC~\citep{singhal2025general,skreta2025feynman,wu2023practical,mark2025feynman, he2025rne} and search~\citep{li2025dynamic, zhang2025inferencetimescalingdiffusionmodels}.